2015 International Educator of the Year

 A local K-12 educator who has demonstrated leadership by going above and beyond their normal responsibilities and has contributed exceptionally to the development of global minds in the classroom.

 What are the benefits associated with this award?

-The International Educator of the Year will receive a trip to the 2014 World Affairs Councils of America Conference in Washington, DC (Includes flight, conference fees, and hotel), and a one year membership to the World Affairs Council of Dallas/Fort Worth.
-The winner’s school library will receive $500 for international publications subscription fees.
+The International Educator of the Year will receive a one year membership to the World Affairs Council of Dallas/Fort Worth and a $500 award.

 Who can give me more information about this award?

 For more information, contact Jennifer Bowden, Director of Education, World Affairs Council, via e-mail or at (214) 965-8415.

 Congratulations to our 2014 International Educator of the Year,

 Cecilia Nipp, Fareed Zakaria and Council Chairman Bob Kantner